hyeon0520/hyeon0520/README.md

                 performance." </div> <br>
             <div> "Please feel free to follow my journey and stay tuned for my future work." </div> <br>
             <div> "What is the Ninnim?
 That is my Code-Name.
 As for why I named myself that, there’s no particular meaning behind it.
 It just sounded nice, and I like
                 things that are fun.
-So please call me 'Ninnim.'
-Thank you." </div>
+So please call me 'Ninnim' Thank you." </div>
     </table>
 </div>
 <div align="center" style="display: flex; justify-content: center; gap: 20px;">